SherG/cool-iron/blog/chatgpt-google-code-red.md

 ChatGPT is engaging and fast.
 "Assistant," (as ChatGPT prefers to be called) is confident and produces well-formed sentences and paragraphs, even when it's partially wrong.

-ChatGPT doesn't _index_ content.
+But ChatGPT doesn't _index_ content.
 It has a radically different mission from Google, and for that reason the idea of it drawing away Google's ad revenue seems fanciful.

-Also, Google can easily create and launch their own version of ChatGPT and offer it as a search option.
+Also, Google can easily create and launch their own version of ChatGPT and offer it as a search interface option.
 And it would be easy to monetize.

 Consider for starters, that when you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
 That's one avenue to monetization: capturing identity and coupling it to queries.